replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/02-checking-cluster-resources/assignment.md

 lab, you may be surprised at this failure.
 In that lab, we deployed Slackernews and it came up successfully.
 This is another value provided by your checks.
-They can detect latent failures, like the fact that Slackernews could rapidly exhaust the disk available in this cluster even though it started successfully.
+They can detect latent failures, like the fact that Slackernews could rapidly exhaust the memory available in this cluster even though it started successfully.

-In fact, installing the Slackernews Helm chart requests 28 GB of storage.
-The cluster in the previous lab with only 20 GB of disk available fulfilled all of those requests.
-That could create quite the challenge to diagnose in the future.